OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadParcelsFromHydroBase/ReadParcelsFromHydroBase.md

 Within each top-level step, processing is limited to years in the entire dataset that have parcel data in the requested period (this ensures that locations that don't have irrigated lands in each year with irrigated lands data will have values set to zero).
+The following logic is executed twice, with the second iteration only checking for unmodeled well supplies in step 3.e.

 1. If the CU Location is not a collection (is a single diversion structure), for example corresponding to a StateMod `DIV` or `D&W` node: